Gamification of learning: Effectiveness

 Another field where serious games are used to improve learning is health care.
-Petit dit Dariel, Raby, Ravaut and Rothan-Tondeur investigated the developing of serious games potential in nursing education.
-They suggest that few nursing students have long-term exposure to home-care and community situations.
-New pedagogical tools are needed to adequately and consistently prepare nurses for the skills they will need to care for patients outside acute care settings.
+Researchers investigated the developing of serious games potential in nursing education and found that few nursing students have long-term exposure to home-care and community situations, and new pedagogical tools are needed to adequately and consistently prepare nurses for the skills needed to care for patients outside acute care settings.
 Advances in information and communications technologies offer an opportunity to explore innovative pedagogical solutions that could help students develop these skills in a safe environment.
-Laboratory simulations with high fidelity mannequins, for example, have become an integral element in many health care curricula.
-A recent systematic review found evidence suggesting that the use of simulation mannequins significantly improved three outcomes integral to clinical reasoning: knowledge acquisition, critical thinking and the ability to identify deteriorating patients.
+For example, Laboratory simulations with high fidelity mannequins have become an integral element in many health care curricula.
+A 2010 systematic review found evidence suggesting that the use of simulation mannequins significantly improved three outcomes integral to clinical reasoning: knowledge acquisition, critical thinking and the ability to identify deteriorating patients.

-In the study of Mouaheb, Fahli, Moussetad and Eljamali an American version of a serious game was investigated: Virtual University.
+A 2012 study investigated Virtual University, an American version of a serious game.
 Results showed that learning using this serious game has educational values that are based on learning concepts advocated by constructivist psycho-cognitive theories.
 It guarantees intrinsic motivation, generates cognitive conflicts and provides situated learning.
 The use of Virtual University allowed the researchers to identify the following key points: from its playfulness combined with video game technologies, the tool was able to motivate learners intrinsically; the simulation game also recreates learning situations extremely close to that of reality, especially considering the complexity, dynamism and all of the interrelations and interactions that exist within the university system.
-This is a major educational advantage by encouraging 1) an intense interaction that generates real cognitive or socio-cognitive conflicts, providing a solid construction of knowledge; 2) an autonomy in the learning process following a strong metacognitive activity; 3) an eventual transfer of acquired skills.
+This is a major educational advantage by encouraging an intense interaction that generates real cognitive or socio-cognitive conflicts, providing a solid construction of knowledge; an autonomy in the learning process following a strong metacognitive activity; and an eventual transfer of acquired skills.
 In another study involving an American-based school, gamification was integrated into all its subjects.
-Both students and teachers indicated they derived maximum satisfaction from a gamified form of learning.
-However, results from standardized tests showed a slightly improved performance, and in some cases, below-average performance in comparison to other schools.
+Both students and teachers indicated they derived maximum satisfaction from a gamified form of learning; however, results from standardized tests showed a slightly improved performance, and in some cases, below-average performance in comparison to other schools.
 Enough evidence-based research needs to be carried out to objectively measure the effectiveness of gamification of learning across varying factors.

+More recent meta-analyses have found larger positive effects.
+A 2023 meta-analysis of 41 studies involving 5,071 participants, published in Frontiers in Psychology, found that gamified learning produces a large effect size (Hedges' g = 0.822) on learning outcomes compared to traditional instruction.
+A 2024 meta-analysis of 22 experimental studies in the British Journal of Educational Technology confirmed this finding, reporting Hedges' g = 0.782 across geographical regions, education levels, and subjects.

 Legal restrictions

-Gamification in education must be implemented with careful attention to legal and ethical obligations, which can vary significantly across countries and regions.
-Key concerns include data privacy, accessibility, intellectual property, and consumer protection.
-While specific laws may differ, several legal standards are commonly upheld across jurisdictions.